Clairemont Hilltoppers Little League: Hilltoppers News

 Our Final Big Bash!

-Closing Day will be held on Saturday, June 3, featuring a great day of championship games, ceremonies, a big BBQ, our annual elections, and lots of other fun.
+Closing Day was held on Saturday, June 3, featuring a great day of championship games, ceremonies, a big BBQ, our annual elections, and lots of other fun.

-The day will begin with our Farm Championship (and perhaps Minors Championship as well) at 9 a.m.
-From 10 a.m. to 2 p.m., we will have one of the most spectacular sets of jumpers for the kids that we have ever had.
-Our annual elections will be from 11 a,m, to 1 p.m.
-Our Closing Ceremonies begin at noon, with trophies and/or medals to all of the league’s players, our special Spirit of Hilltoppers awards, other special awards, and lots of great raffle prizes.
-We have a great BBQ planned, with food from Spice & Soul restaurant, and after the ceremonies, we will have fun Home Run Derby contests for our Minors and Intermediate players.
-It's been a great season, and we want to be sure to recognize not only our kids who have made it so much fun, but the volunteers who have made the season possible.
+The day began with our Farm Championship at 9 a.m.
+From 10 a.m. to 2 p.m., we had one of the most spectacular sets of jumpers for the kids that we have ever had.
+Our annual elections were held from 11 a.m, to 1 p.m., and then our Closing Ceremonies at noon, with trophies and/or medals to all of the league’s players, our special Spirit of Hilltoppers awards, other special awards, and lots of great raffle prizes.

 Big Finish To A Big Year!

 End-of-the-season playoffs began in mid-May in our Farm, Minors and Intermediate divisions, determining champions in each division.
 Congratulations to all of our teams who played their hearts out and gave us so much to cheer about throughout this season.
 Check back here to see the progress of our playoffs, which all culminate by Closing Day, June 3rd.
 Winners of our Minors, Intermediate and Juniors Divisions will represent our league in the District 32 Tournament of Champions.